Sir-MmD/M-Switch/README.md

 (Mirror Switch Tool)

 ## What is M-Switch?
 M-Switch is a mirror switch tool.
 You can use this script to update your sources.list with the fastest mirrors available.
-This tools uses `curl` to test connection with the mirrors, make sure you have it before executing the script!
+This tool uses `curl` to test connection with the mirrors, make sure you have it before executing the script!

 | Supported OS | Status |
 |:-:| :-:|